opengauss-mirror/docs/content/en/docs/ToolandCommandReference/gsql.md

 -   gsql: FATAL:  Forbid remote connection with trust method!

     For security purposes, remote login in trust mode is forbidden.
 In this case, you need to modify the connection authentication information in the  **pg\_hba.conf**  file.
-For details, see "Database Security Management \> Client Access Authentication \> Configuration File Reference" in the  _Developer Guide_.
+For details, see [Configuration File Reference](../DatabaseAdministrationGuide/configuration-file-reference.md).

     >![](public_sys-resources/icon-note.gif) **NOTE:**
     >Do not modify the configurations of the openGauss host in the  **pg\_hba. conf**  file.
 Otherwise, the database may become faulty.
 It is recommended that service applications be deployed outside the openGauss.